Pharmaceutical industry in India: Comparison with the United States

 The Indian biotech sector parallels that of the US in many ways.
 Both are filled with small start-ups while the majority of the market is controlled by a few powerful companies.
 Both are dependent upon government grants and venture capitalists for funding because neither will be commercially viable for years.
 Pharmaceutical companies in both countries see growth potential in biotechnology and have either invested in existing start-ups or ventured into the field themselves.

 Research and product development

 Product development

 Indian companies are also starting to adapt their product development processes to the new environment.
 For years, firms have made their ways into the global market by researching generic competitors to patented drugs and following up with litigation to challenge the patent.
 This approach remains untouched by the new patent regime and looks to increase in the future.
 However, those that can afford it have set their sights on an even higher goal: new molecule discovery.
 Although the initial investment is huge, companies are lured by the promise of hefty profit margins and thus a legitimate competitor in the global industry.
 Local firms have slowly been investing more money into their R&D programs or have formed alliances to tap into these opportunities.
+To push for further R&D the government is planning to introduce a Research Linked Incentive (RLI) Scheme on the lines of Production Linked Incentive Scheme to encourage development of new medical products.